A brief comparative study of Malta Residence and Citizenship by investment programmes

 #2 What are the financial contributions and other qualifying investments;

-Under MRVP and IIP, the applicant is obliged to make an investment in Maltese residential real estate either in the form of the acquisition or as a rent.
-Secondly, both programmes oblige the applicant to make relevant investments in securities.
+Under MRVP and IIP, the applicant is obliged to make an investment in Maltese residential real estate either in the form of acquisition under the title of ownership or under the title of the lease.
+Secondly, both programmes oblige the applicant to make relevant investments in instruments approved by the relative authorities.

-Apart from the investments, the applicant under the law is obliged to pay the relevant fees and a one-time contribution to the National Development and Social Fund.
+Apart from the investments, the main applicant in terms of the applicable legislation is obliged to pay the relevant fees and a one-time contribution.

-It is important to mention that under both cases the applicant is required to hold the investments for 5 years.
+It is important to mention that under both programmes, the applicant is required to hold the investments for 5 years.

 #3 Procedural Requirements

-Nexia BT is accredited to represent applicants under both residency and citizenship programmes.
+Nexia BT is accredited to represent applicants with respect to both the MIIP and the MRVP.

 How do Maltese residence and citizenship programmes interact?

-Another question that we would like to tackle is whether the beneficiary under MRVP programme can further file an application under IIP?
-While there is no direct reference in the legislation or regulations, there is also no express prohibition in this regard.
-Recipients and holders of a residence certificate under the MRVP can hence subsequently apply under the IIP, provided they follow the process and requirements of an IIP application.
+Another question that we would like to tackle is whether the beneficiary under the MRVP programme can further file an application under IIP?
+While there is no direct reference in the respective legislations or regulations, there is also no express prohibition in this regard.
+Recipients and holders of a residence certificate under the MRVP can hence subsequently apply under the IIP, provided they follow the process and requirements of the IIP.

-There is also no direct route through which a holder of a residence certificate under the MRVP can obtain Malta citizenship simply by being resident in Malta.
-Under certain conditions one may be eligible to apply but there is no guarantee of acceptance.
+There is also no facilitated route through which a holder of an indefinite residence certificate in terms of the MRVP can obtain Maltese citizenship simply by being resident in Malta in terms of the programme.
+To apply and obtain citizenship in Malta, one must be eligible to apply for Citizenship by naturalisation in terms of the Maltese Citizenship Act.

 Should an MRVP residence card holder wish to subsequently apply under the IIP, there are some overlaps in the qualifying investment and property that need to be taken into consideration.